 Most countries have their own sets of laws covering court reporting.
 You must know them inside-out.
 Journalists need to act within the law or they may end up in the dock themselves.

-4: Focus on the key facts
+4: Focus on facts

 5: Avoid trying to do the judge’s job

 In most countries there is a presumption of “innocence until proven guilty”.
 This should be borne in mind while a trial is in progress and reflected in your copy.

 6: Accuracy, accuracy, accuracy

 Ensure you get EVERYTHING right.
 Check names, spellings, titles and responsibilities.
 Fair and accurate journalism is the basic requirement.

 In courts, as in all other reporting, you should make notes carefully and keep them safely.
 They may be needed later if your report is disputed.

 The arguments used by the prosecuting and defence lawyers should be reported in an even-handed way, regardless of the evidence and what is said in court.

 Dramatic performances by the judge, lawyers, or witnesses make excellent copy.
 Make sure that you capture all elements.